 Why is it that often we do not realize what we have until it is gone or taken from us?
 I suspect one answer to this perplexing question is that it is a product of alienation that our sin and self-centeredness has caused, an alienation that often exists between God and us and between humans.
 I know that when I was a young man, I thought I had better things to do and think about other than my parents and their experiences.
 I simply didn’t realize how impoverishing that was.
 As an old man now I wonder if my own kids will think about the things they could have asked me but didn’t after I’m dead.

 So on this day, I am thankful for my dad’s service to his country.
 I am proud of what he did in Europe during World War II.
 I am thankful that God kept him safe during the war and gave him to me as a father.
 I am also thankful for the men and women of my dad’s generation.
 They truly did save the world from the unspeakable evil of Nazism and militarism.

 Take time today and do two things.
 First, stop and give thanks to God for blessing us with the “Greatest Generation,” and for the sacrifices they made for this country.
+They are pretty much gone now, but that doesn’t diminish what they did or sacrificed for their country.
 Second, if you have parents, grandparents, or other family members still living, take time to talk with them and get to know them better.
 Ask God to help you learn about their hopes and dreams, their fears and worries, and share yours with them.
 Doing so will help you appreciate God’s great gift of family and friends.